CEmM2/WHA_Clustering_Classification_Visualization/Reviews.md

 <span style="color:blue">To:</span>

-> The eigenvalues express the total variance of the linear combinations of the feature vectors ($\vec{a}_c$) with the computed eigenvectors ($\vec{u}_k$), which are called \textit{Principal Components}.
+> The eigenvalues express the total variance of the linear combinations of the feature vectors ($\vec{a}_c$) with the computed eigenvectors ($\vec{u}_k$), which are called $\textit{Principal Components}$.
 The principal components are ordered in such a way that the first principal component (that is, a linear combination of $n$ features from  $\vec{a}_c$) contains more information than all components to follow, the second contains as much of the remaining information etc. .
 The mathematical definition of the principal components is given by:

 <span style="color:blue">On page 20, the paragraph starting from line 56  was modified from</span>